-On behalf of the Safety Committee, thank you for continued belief in the power of student and youth travel.
-We trust you will benefit from this toolkit and the expertise of your SYTA member tour operator as you plan travel anew and make your way back to opening doors for youth.
+On behalf of SYTA and SYTA members, thank you for your continued belief in the power of student and youth travel.
+We trust you will benefit from this toolkit and the expertise of your SYTA member tour operators as you plan travel and continue to open doors for youth.